If you're going freelance, then you should be careful about how you spend your money when setting things up.

 A more sophisticated solution than Freedcamp, Asana is free for up to 15 members, so as a freelancer you shouldn't expect to need to pay for the premium plans.
 The free version gives you almost all the same features so you can manage all of your projects and collaborate with clients and contractors all from one elegant space on your desktop, tablet or smartphone.

-This awesome free app is exclusively for collating ideas and note-taking.
+This excellent free app is exclusively for collating ideas and note-taking.
 A 'note' can be a chink of formatted text, a full webpage or an excerpt, a photo, a voice recording, or old-school handwritten text.
 Never forget an idea again!
 And even better, store everything in the cloud.

 23. Google Docs